13 Top-Rated Ski Resorts near Toronto, 2023

 Where to Stay and Nearby Towns

-While the best place to stay is right at the Greek Peak Resort & Hope Lake Lodge, if you are looking to save some money, or are really just here to ski rather than spend time relaxing around an inn, nearby Cortland and Homer, two towns which essentially run together, offer a variety of accommodation and restaurants.
+If you are looking to save some money, or are really just here to ski rather than spend time relaxing around an inn, nearby Cortland and Homer, two towns that essentially run together, offer a variety of accommodations and restaurants.

 Cortland has a nicely restored main street with historical buildings, dining, nightlife, and options for budget and mid-range hotels.
-A good hotel option here is the Fairfield by Marriott Inn & Suites Cortland, ideal for families, with large rooms and an indoor pool, and hot tub.
+A good hotel option here is the Fairfield by Marriott Inn & Suites Cortland, ideal for families, with large rooms, an indoor pool, and a hot tub.

 6. Horseshoe Resort, ON